nimishavilayatrani/Home_Assigment1/README.md

 Report for HomeAssigment1
 The code is written in Jupiter's notebook.
-Here is a brief of what work has been performed in the code
+Here is a brief of what work has been performed in the code.# link of the github is also there in the end also report.pdf contains all the screenshots of input and output.
 1. In the initial stage as per the requirement of the task data has been collected from the “ list of FIA member organizations”.
 “The FIA is the governing body for world motor sport and the federation of the world's leading motoring organizations” The list contains all the local federation and clubs of a different country that comes under this or are members of this all listed down so the dataset taken from the source:- https://en.wikipedia.org/wiki/List_of_FIA_member_organisation
 And results have been stored based on the requirement in List of local CarRacingFederation.json and data_List of local CarRacingFederation.xml few rows just for checking are also printed on the screen here in this both are provided.